 According to the CCAP, the recommended gap between completing repayment andâ€¯applying for a new credit cardâ€¯should be at least 12 months or six months if the account is paid ahead of schedule.

 What happens to my account if I missed my payments?

-When you miss your amortization for two consecutive months, any arrangement under the IDRP shall be cancelled and nullified and the account will be considered default.
+When you miss your amortization for two consecutive months, any arrangement under the IDRP shall be canceled and nullified and the account will be considered a default.
 This also means that defaulting in the program means defaulting all the banks involved where the customer has an account.

 Aside from being banned from future applications for IDRP, the customer may also suffer from accelerated collection action from the credit card issuers.

-Will I be able to reapply for IDRP when I my application gets rejected?
+Will I be able to reapply for IDRP when my application gets rejected?

 When your application for IDRP has been denied, you may reapply again after six months.
 Meanwhile, credit cardholders who get rejected may also consult their respective issuers for bank-specific debt restructuring programs.

 Can you be jailed for credit card debt in the Philippines?